TheOddler/prediction-chess-physical/README.md

 Even though black attacked, no battle takes place.
-This is because white moved away, so the towers do not end up in the same position.
+This is because white moved away, so the pieces do not end up in the same position.

 Predictions are irrelevant here, since no battle took place.